Cross-Model Evaluation Protocol · Review Signal

 Cross-model consensus report

 Agreement, disagreement, and open questions identified across all participating models.
-Convergence indicates structural soundness.
-Divergence identifies the specific points where the case has not yet been adequately defended.
+Convergence may indicate structural coherence.
+Divergence identifies where the case needs stronger evidence, clearer framing, or Phase 3 diligence.

 DESIGN 01